 - Inability to exclude carcinoma.

 - Free perforation with generalised peritonitis, although uncommon, carries a high mortality rate (up to 35%) and needs urgent surgical intervention.
+The options include laparoscopic lavage and resectional surgery.
+There are benefits and risks associated with both procedures, and these should be discussed with the patient.

 Management of further complications